Portkey vs Valence

 - Does it have a free plan?

-- Yes, Portkey has a free plan with limited features.
+- Yes, Portkey provides a free plan suitable for individuals and basic usage.

 - What integrations does it support?